 The perfect answer for those times when you're jonesing for a sweet hop hit.

 Flowers, citrus & spice with notes of grapefruit create the wonderful bouquet of Cascade hops.
-This medium aroma balances the low bittering value making it a very popular hop among craft brewers.
+Homebrewer's #1 hop.

 High-yielding, floral American aroma type developed by the USDA breeding program in Oregon and released in 1972.
 Well-balanced bittering qualities with low amounts of alpha acids.
 Very tolerant to Downy Mildew but highly susceptible to aphids.
 Mid-season maturity.

-Flowers and citrus are the most evident aromas in Centennial hops.
-Centennial hops have a medium aroma with mid to high bittering value making it a dual purpose choice.
+Flowers and citrus are the most evident aromas.
+It has a medium aroma with mid to high bittering value.
+Often times referred to as Super Cascade.

 Medium yielding, high alpha hop released through the USDA breeding program in 1985 by crossing a Petham Golding and a select US male.
 Matures mid to late season with good storage stability, reasonable tolerance to infection and mildew and highly tolerant to insects.

-Chinook hops are reminiscent of a pine forest washed with exotic spice and infused with grapefruit.
+Reminiscent of a pine forest washed with exotic spice and infused with grapefruit.
 Yum!
-This alluring aroma and a high bittering value have gained chinook hops the full respect from craft and major brewers.
+This alluring aroma and high bittering value has gained this hop the full respect of all brewers.

 Good yielding, high alpha hop released through the USDA breeding program in 1985 by crossing a Petham Golding and a select US male.
 Matures mid to late season with good storage stability, reasonable tolerance to infection and mildew and high tolerance to insects.